 NATIONAL LOYALTY DAY

-National Loyalty Day is observed annually on May 1.
-This day is set aside for the reaffirmation of loyalty to the United States and the recognition of the heritage of American freedom.
+On May 1st, National Loyalty Day recognizes American freedom and is set aside for the reaffirmation of loyalty to the United States and the recognition of the heritage of American freedom.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!